-If you make alterations to the mac.py file then you will need to use the above commands again to load the new version of the script into the configuration database, and to reload the configuration of the Access Server again.
+If you make alterations to the mac.py file then use the above commands to reload the new version of the script into the configuration database and reload the Access Server configuration again.

 Restricting automatic registration of MAC addresses for new accounts

-If you don't want automatic registration at all, then you can set this value to an impossible value like NONE or DISABLEDso that this check always fails and nobody can register their devices by themselves.
-In such a situation, all MAC address registrations must be done through the command line by the server administrator.
+If you don't want automatic registration at all, you can set this value to an impossible value like NONE or DISABLED.
+Thus the check always fails, and nobody can register their devices by themselves.
+In such a situation, the system administrator must do all hardware address registrations through the command line.

 Notes regarding connection profile types

-This script works with all 3 types of connection profiles.
-That is, user-locked, server-locked, and auto-login.
-All will adhere to the restrictions in this post_auth script.
-In some cases, like for example with the auto-login connection profile, the Connect Client may end up looping endlessly trying to connect when it is being denied access based on MAC address restriction, in which case you need to correct the situation by making sure the correct MAC address is registered for your device.
+This script works with all three types of connection profiles: user-locked, server-locked, and auto-login.
+All adhere to the restrictions in this post_auth script.
+In some cases—such as with the auto-login connection profile—OpenVPN Connect may end up looping endlessly trying to connect when it‘s denied access based on MAC address or UUID string restriction, in which case you need to correct the situation by making sure the correct hardware address is registered for your device.

 Notes regarding client software

-● The open source client called ‘OpenVPN GUI' on Windows.
+- The open-source client 'OpenVPN GUI' on Windows.

-● Most open source clients based on 'openvpn' binary version 2 or version 3 should work.
+- Most open-source clients based on 'openvpn' binary version 2 or version 3 should work.

-Please note that for all clients it is assumed that you are using a recent version.
-If you make a connection with your client software of choice and it turns out that it is not reporting a MAC address to the Access Server then the first thing to check is that you have the latest version of that software with the most recent version of the OpenVPN binary core that you can get to have a good chance of sending the required information to the server at connection time.
+Note that we assume you’re using a recent version for all clients.
+If you connect with your client software of choice and it doesn’t report a MAC address or UUID string to the Access Server, then the client is denied access.
+To resolve this, check that you have the latest version of that software with the most recent version of the OpenVPN binary core that you can get to have a good chance of sending the required information to the server at connection time.

 How to uninstall the script

-The script is loaded into the configuration database, and can be removed from there with the following commands.
-Note that this action does not remove the MAC addresses already saved in the database, but these will simply be ignored and not cause further issues.
-It is possible to clean those up manually if you wish with the sacli command, and instructions are provided for that in the next section.
+After you’ve loaded the script into the configuration database, you can remove it, if needed, using the following commands.
+Note that this action does not remove the MAC addresses or UUID strings already saved in the database, but Access Server will ignore these.
+You can clean those up manually if you wish with the sacli command, and we provide instructions for that in the next section.